caihong1105/udacity-P1/writeup_template.md

 ###1.
 Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

-My pipeline consisted of 7 steps.
+My pipeline consisted of 7 steps:

     1. Select yellow and white pieces from the original RGB image, this method is noise resistent white_yellow_image = select_rgb_white_yellow(img)